 Tokyo Subway, Japan

 For decades, the 8.7 million people who ride in the Tokyo Subway system each day were enough to make it the world's busiest metro, but times (and China) have changed.
 It's important to note, however, that this figure does not include the dozens of private and public railway lines Tokyo's 30+ million residents use to commute every day.
 It's also interesting to note that while 6.4 million passengers ride the Tokyo Metro's nine lines each day, the other 2.3 million ride exclusively on the four-line Toei Metro, which uses a separate ticketing system entirely.
-One way to make navigating Tokyo's complicated subway easier is to purchase PASMO or SUICA stored value cards, which work across all systems.
+One way to ease the task of navigating Tokyo's complicated metro, which is still one of the world's busiest subway systems, is to purchase PASMO or SUICA stored value cards, which work across all systems.

 Guangzhou Metro, China

-So far in 2017, about 7.36 million people have ridden the Guangzhou Metro each day, which puts it on track to exceed the 2.5 billion riders who used it in 2016.
-The fact that Guangzhou's 10-line, 186-station metro is world's fourth-busiest is remarkable for a number of reasons, not least of which is how poorly-known the (mega)city is outside of China.
+So far in 2019, about 8.36 million people have ridden the Guangzhou Metro each day, which puts it on track to exceed the 3.5 billion riders who used it in 2018.
+The fact that Guangzhou's 10-line, 186-station metro is now among the busiest subway systems in the world is remarkable for a number of reasons, not least of which is how poorly-known the (mega)city is outside of China.
 It also means that China is home to three of the world's five busiest subway systems, which is pretty crazy when you consider that only one (Beijing) would've cracked the Top 10 just a decade ago.

 Seoul Metro, South Korea

 The Seoul Metro boasts 7.2 million daily riders as of 2014, which is only shabby when you compare it to the previous four entries on this list of the world's busiest subway systems.
 283 stations dot the system's nine lines, which are co-operated by the Seoul Metropolitan Subway Corporation and the national Korail company.
-An interesting fact about the Seoul Metro is that many of its stations are extremely far underground.
+An interesting fact about the Seoul Metro is that many of its stations are extremely far underground, especially compare to the other busiest subway systems in the world on this list.
 Sometimes, you have to go down three or four sets of escalators to reach your train!

 Moscow Metro, Russia

 The Moscow Metro posted an average daily ridership of 6.7 million in 2014, the latest year for which figures are available.
-This is remarkable on its own, but what's really beautiful are the Moscow Metro stations themselves—certainly, they stick out on this list.
+This is remarkable on its own, but what's really beautiful are the Moscow Metro stations themselves—certainly, they stick out on this list of the world's busiest subway systems.
 In fact, you could occupy several days riding between the 206 stations of this system, particularly if you visit Moscow during the frigid winter months.

 New York City Subway, USA